basalt-org/basalt/README.md

 4. Push to the Branch
 5. Open a Pull Request
 > Once your changes are pushed, navigate to your fork on GitHub.
 And create a pull request against the original basalt-org/basalt repository.
-> - Before creating a PR make sure it doesn't break any of the unit-tests.
-Introducing new big features require a test.
+> - Before creating a PR make sure it doesn't break any of the unit-tests. (e.g. `mojo run -I . test/test_ops.mojo`)
+> - Introducing new big features require a new test!
 > - In the pull request, provide a detailed description of the changes and why they're needed.
 Link any relevant issues.
 > - If there are any specific instructions for testing or validating your changes, include those as well.